alexfru/SmallerC/v0100/doc/lib.md

 ### wchar.h (C99)

-The type wchar_t and wide characters and wide string literals aren't supported by Smaller C. Further, it looks like this functionality may need to be implemented differently for different platforms.
+Not implemented (yet?), although wide characters and wide string literals are supported (wchar_t is defined in stddef.h and stdlib.h; WCHAR_MIN and WCHAR_MAX are defined in stdint.h).

 ### wctype.h (C99)

-The type wchar_t and wide characters and wide string literals aren't supported by Smaller C. Further, it looks like this functionality may need to be implemented differently for different platforms.
+Not implemented (yet?), although wide characters and wide string literals are supported (wchar_t is defined in stddef.h and stdlib.h).

 ## POSIX compatibility